frost242/AI530/README.md

-# TF530
+# AI530

-** WARNING THIS IS BETA AT THE MOMENT
+** WARNING THIS IS EXPERIMENTAL

+This repository is a fork of the [TerribleFire TF530](https://github.com/terriblefire/tf530) accelerator project.

-This repository contains all the files needed to produce a copy of my accelerator board.
+This repository contains all the files needed to produce a copy of the accelerator board.

 The CPLD Required is a XC9572XL-10VQ64